4 Types of Pregnancy Pelvic Pain & What to Do

 Symphysis Pubis Dysfunction (SPD): Caused by hormones that relax your ligaments and cause your pubic bone (that bone right above your vagina) to get out of whack.
-Might not walk easily or feel like your pelvis may split into two.⠀
+You might not walk easily or feel like your pelvis may split into two.

 Go see a Pelvic Floor Therapist - for real.
 Don't wait.
 They're magic workers.
-You can get a referral to one through your provider.
+You can get a referral to one through your provider or just find one local.
 I went to one and only had to go twice!
 The pain was mostly gone afterward (and she knew what to do if it came back).

-Get a good belly support band - we LOVE this one!
+Get a good belly support band - we love these!

 Get a belly band - FOR REAL.
 Just get one!⠀

-Prenatal Yoga can help (I really liked this YouTube channel)
+Prenatal Yoga can help (I really like this YouTube channel)

-Talk to your provider if you experience any of these as sometimes pain can be a sign of something more serious, like preterm labor, etc.
+Talk to your provider if you experience any of these along with contractions or intense pressure in your pelvic floor area.
+Usually aches and pains are very normal, but sometimes they can be something more serious, like preterm labor or other issues.